dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 > A set of sample storage class definitions to enable topology-aware volume provisioning has been provided in the `csi-powermax/samples/storageclass` folder

 **Note** :
+- From CSM 1.15 onwards, the CSI driver adds NFS labels to the CSI nodes only after verifying that NFS is enabled on the storage array.
+This ensures that node labeling accurately reflects the capabilities of the backend storage system.
-  The NFS labels are automatically added by the driver, assuming that NFS dependencies are configured by default.
-These dependencies come with the default Linux OS package from the node and the array supports NFS.
+- It is assumed that NFS dependencies are configured by default on the node, as these dependencies are included in the default Linux OS package.
 For other protocols (iSCSI, FC, NVMe/TCP), all necessary connectivity checks between the initiator and target are performed before labels are added.
-  This label should not impact any other functionality, even if NFS is not configured on the array or node.

 You can check what labels your nodes contain by running
 ```bash